hexagontk/hexagon/site/pages/gradle.md

   (`-t`) Gradle flag.
 Ie: `gw -t watch`.
 * jarAll: creates a single JAR with all dependencies, and the application main class set up.
 This task is an alternative to the Gradle `installDist` task.
-* jre: create an application distribution based on a jlink generated JRE.
+* jlink: create an application distribution based on a jlink generated JRE.
 * jpackage: create a jpackage distribution including a JVM with a subset of the modules.
-* tarJpackage: compress Jpackage distribution in a single file.
+* tarJlink: compress Jpackage distribution in a single file.

 To use it, apply `$gradleScripts/application.gradle` to your `build.gradle`.